gdgiangi/Rush-Hour-State-Space-Search/README.md

   - Search
   - Solution

 The search paths will be stored inside the search folder, and the solutions will be stored in the solution folder.
-For further documentation please refer to the assignment pdf, as well as the inline documentation inside of the notebook.
+For further documentation please refer to the deliverables pdf, as well as the inline documentation inside of the notebook.